valorant-dhruv/NanoGrad/README.md

 My goal is to create a neural network that takes these two fields as input and predicts the execution time of any given SQL query.

+# Project Steps

+## First step:

+We need to create a Node class which contains the following fields:
+  1. The value of the Node
+  2. The derivative of that node with respect to the output function